Cobatsu/Gatsby-TestOut/README.md

+- I built this project for a company which sells and promotes "Online Education".
+This is basically a static web page built with Gatsby JS and React JS.
-I used Gatsby JS to generate static HTML pages based on a template.
+- I used Markup files to generate static HTML pages based on a template.